ServerlessLoadTesting/ReplicationPackage/README.md

 <img src="https://github.com/ServerlessLoadTesting/ReplicationPackage/blob/main/images/codeocean.png?raw=true" width="800">
 </p>

-### Viewing the reproducible results
+### Viewing, reproducing, and adapting the results/analysis
-The results produced by the last reproducible run of the capsule, can be accessed in the area labled as "Results used in paper".
-This contains all results/tables/figures shown in the manuscript and some additional data, such as the plots from figure 5 for all evaluation functions.
+The results produced by the last reproducible run of the capsule, can be accessed in the red area labled as "Results" This contains all results/tables/figures shown in the manuscript.

-If you want to rerun the compuations that generate the results/tables/figures from the manuscript, press the button labled as "Rerun all computation" in the screenshot above.
+If you want to rerun the compuations that generate the results/tables/figures from the manuscript, press the button labled as "Run analysis" (green) in the screenshot above.

-### Viewing the data from the manuscript
-The CodeOcean capsule also contains all data that was collected for this manuscript in the folder labled as "Data" in the screenshot above.
-It contains the following data:

-* `duration-calibration`: data used to determine how long each measurement for the synthetic dataset should be to guarantee stable metrics.
-* `motivating-example`: data from the motivating example (Figure 1), kindly provided to us by Alex Casalboni.
-* `validation`: Ten repretitons of measurements obtained for our three case study applications, obtained using the measurement harnesses described above.
-* `dataset_with_labels`: Synthetic training dataset covering 2.000 application/12.000 measurements obtained using the synthetic function generator as described above.

-### Adapting the capsule
 Aside from enabling simple reproducability, the CodeOcean capsule also allows to adapt the analysis.
-As an example, let's say we are interested in how often our approach selects the optimal memorysize for a tradeoff factor of 0.6 (only shown in the paper for 0.75, 0.5, and 0.25) and what the resulting cost/performance benefits would be.
-This requires only to edit the `evaluation.py` file to set the variable `tradeoff` to 0.6 (no need to be shy, CodeOcean creates a private copy of the capsule when you start editing) and press the "Reproducible Run" button.
+As an example, let's say we are interested in how often the warmup analysis would be impacted by changing the stepsize in the heuristic to 10s.
+This requires only to edit the `RQ1_analyze_warmup.py` file to set the variable `window_size_secs` to 010 (no need to be shy, CodeOcean creates a private copy of the capsule when you start editing) and press the "Reproducible Run" button.
 After some computation time, there will be a new folder in the right bar, that shows the results for this run.

+### Viewing/downloading the data from the manuscript
+The CodeOcean capsule also contains all data that was collected for this manuscript in the folder labled as "Datasets" (purple) in the screenshot above.
+It contains the following data:

+* `repetition-data`: This dataset consists of measurements with 5 req/s, 25 req/s, 50 req/s, 100 req/s, 250 req/s, and 500 req/s and memory sizes of the lambda functions between 256 MB, 512 MB,  and 1024 MB.
+For each measurement, the SAB is deployed, put under load for 15 minutes, and then torn down again.
+We perform ten repetitions of each measurement to account for cloud performance variability.These measurements started on July 5th, 2020, and continuously ran until July 17th, 2020.
+* `longitudinal_data.csv`: Dataset from our longitudinal study consists of three measurement repetitions with 100 req/s and 512 MB every day at 19:00 from August 20th, 2020 to June 20th, 2021.
+This dataset is preprocessed as the raw dataset was too large for CodeOcean.
+The raw dataset is available upon request from the first author.

+### Analysis Scripts